FrandSX/sxtools-blender/README.md

 ### Overview

 ## For Game Developers
 SX Tools is a lightweight content pipeline for vertex-colored assets that drive PBR (Physically Based Rendering) materials in a game.
+This tool ships with baseline shader networks for Unreal and Unity.

 ## For 3D Artists
 SX Tools is a multi-layer vertex coloring toolbox, referencing a workflow from common 2D image editing programs.